davidchin/react-input-range/README.md

 ## Installation

 1. Install `react-input-range` using npm. `npm install react-input-range`
-2. Import `react-input-range.css` to apply the default styling.
+2. Import `react-input-range` to use `InputRange` component.
-3. Import `react-input-range.js` to use `InputRange` component.
+3. Optionally, import `react-input-range.css` if you want to apply the default styling.
 4. Depending on your browser support requirement, `babel-core/polyfill` or `core-js/es6` polyfill might be needed.

 ## Usage